martscastrillo/roll_the_dice_js/README.md

 # 🎲 🎲 roll-the-dice

-this page is useful if you don't have a dice handy.
+This page is useful if you don't have a dice handy.

 This website is powered by vanilla JavaScript.
 I hope you like it.